NgozikaNwachukwu/Test-Automation-and-Automation-Scripts/README.md

 # Test Automation Framework with Reporting (Already in the Reports folder)

 ## Project Overview
-This project demonstrates a test automation framework built using Selenium and Pytest to validate key e-commerce functionality, such as login and cart management.
-HTML reporting is used to track test results effectively.
+This project coded in PYTHON demonstrates a test automation framework built using Selenium and Pytest to validate key e-commerce functionality, such as login and cart management. generates a html file report via my command on terminal(macbook) which is used to track test results effectively.

 ## Features Tested
 1. **Login Functionality**: